standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 * The "Key" tab contains a key to the columns in the other tabs;
 * The "Profiles" tab contains a list of the primary profiles and their descriptions;
-* The "Data Elements" tab contains a list of Must-support and required elements associated with those profiles;
+* The "Data Elements" tab contains a list of [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) and required elements associated with those profiles;
 * The "Value Sets" tab contains a list of value sets used in the IG, and their descriptions;
 * The "Value Set Details" tab contains a list of the codes and/or implicit definitions in those value sets.